 Unsecured loans, on the other hand, don’t require physical security but will often require a personal guarantee.
-Normally, lenders will want the guarantor to have good personal net worth and be a UK homeowner, demonstrating affordability.
+Normally, lenders will want the guarantor to have a good personal net worth and be a UK homeowner, who is able to demonstrate affordability.

-The interest rates you can expect to pay vary depending on your business profile.
-There are various risk factors that the lender will consider, and generally speaking the higher the risk, the higher the cost of the finance.
+Yes, like any other loan there will be interest added when you start paying it back.
+The interest rates you can expect to pay will vary depending on your business profile and there are various risk factors that the lender will consider.
+It’s worth remembering that generally speaking the higher the risk, the higher the cost of the finance.

 Credit rating is one of the best indicators of what interest rate you'll pay for a business loan.
 If your credit history is poor, you’re likely to pay a much higher interest rate.
 Risk is also partly determined by the term length you need and the security you're able to provide.